IrrelevantOnGit/Cart-el-for-VULKAN/README.md

-# Smart Retail Supply Chain & Customer Intelligence Platform
+# Cart-el a Smart Retail Supply Chain & Customer Intelligence Platform

 ## Overview
 This project is a centralized "Data Hub" designed to break down data silos for mid-sized retailers.
 It integrates data from Point of Sale (POS) systems, inventory management, and logistics networks into a single, high-performance Data Warehouse.